ray-project/ray/doc/source/data/dataset.rst

 ..
   https://docs.google.com/drawings/d/16AwJeBNR46_TsrkOmMbGaBK7u-OPsf_V8fHjU-d2PPQ/edit

-Ray Datasets simplifies general purpose parallel GPU and CPU compute in Ray, for instance for `GPU batch inference <dataset.html#transforming-datasets>`__).
+Ray Datasets simplifies general purpose parallel GPU and CPU compute in Ray; for instance, for `GPU batch inference <dataset.html#transforming-datasets>`__.
 It provides a higher level API for Ray tasks and actors in such embarrassingly parallel compute situations, internally handling operations like batching, pipelining, and memory management.